MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/quick-start-company-information.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: quickstart
-ms.search.form: 1,
+ms.search.form: '1,'
 ms.date: 03/14/2022
 ms.author: edupont
-ms.openlocfilehash: e2ee4c75deebcca1a774a6472e08db12984114d2
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9528185"
 ---

-# <a name="company-information-quick-start"></a>Company Information Quick Start
+# Company Information Quick Start

 To help you get your company up and running in [!INCLUDE[prod_short](includes/prod_short.md)], you must first fill in some of the basic company details and relevant information based on your business needs.

 You can enter all relevant data on the **Company Information** page when you set up a new company.

-## <a name="to-set-up-company-information"></a>To set up company information
+## To set up company information

 1. Choose the ![Sprocket icon to open the Settings menu.](media/ui-experience/settings_icon_small.png) menu, and then choose the **Company Information** action.
 2. Enter the information into the FastTabs as described in the following table. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]